 This isn’t a factor so much, but if you want to get a quick win on Google and you have a large blog, consider consolidating your content.

 I mention this because it ties into the freshness factor.
 So, to keep this brief, if you have two blog posts published on your site, and both of them are indexing for the keyword ‘coffee’, consider consolidating your blog posts.
 You can do this by canonicalizing or applying a 301 redirect to the lesser indexed piece.

 Google wants a variety of domains in the search engines to give users the maximum choice.
-In 2020, your domain probably won’t rank in the top twenty for a keyword more than once.
+In the 2020s, your domain probably won’t rank in the top twenty for a keyword more than once.

 9. Voice search

 ‘Okay Google’, ‘Alexa’, ‘Hey Siri’ and ‘Hey Cortana’ are commonplace commands in today’s households.
-It’s estimated that by 2020, 50 percent of searches on Google will be voice commands.
+It’s estimated that this year, 50 percent of searches on Google will be voice commands.